Andrew McCutchen Player Props: Pirates vs. Braves

 - McCutchen leads Pittsburgh in OBP (.380) this season, fueled by 82 hits.

-- Among the qualified hitters, he ranks 68th in batting average, while his on-base percentage ranks 11th and he is 100th in slugging.
+- Among qualifying batters in baseball, he ranks 73rd in batting average, 13th in on-base percentage, and 101st in slugging.

-- In 62.2% of his 90 games this season, McCutchen has picked up at least one hit.
-He's also had 19 multi-hit games.
+- McCutchen has picked up a hit in 56 of 91 games this season, with multiple hits 19 times.

-- McCutchen has had at least one RBI in 23.3% of his games this season (21 of 90), with two or more RBI seven times (7.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 23.1% of his games this year, McCutchen has notched at least one RBI.
+In seven of those games (7.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.